The Post World War II Period

 The Duke campus was expanding beyond the central quadrangle area.
 The department was engaged in the planning for a Physics Building which was constructed in 1947 on the West Campus on a new road to be named Science Drive.
 In 1947, as we have seen many times since, the cost was much higher than anticipated.
 The Physics Department, which had a fund of $200,000 to be used for new research equipment, had to use that money to pay for overruns in construction costs.
 The Chair reported, "In my negotiations with Dr. (Henry) Newson (a new faculty member), I told him that I had a fund of $100,000 for nuclear physics.
 As soon as the bids on the new building were in, I informed Dr. Newson that our capital research fund had disappeared and that we would have to go out and find additional funds."
 (In unpublished Chair's Annual Report, 1947).
 The Physics Building was occupied in 1948.
 Shortly after that, the west wing of the new Physics Building was extended to house the new Van De Graaf accelerator.
 This was the first commercially produced Van De Graaf to be installed on a university campus.

-Faculty Growth and Evolution in this Period
+Faculty Growth and Evolution

 In 1946, there were three full professors (Hatley, Sponer, and Nielsen), two associate professors (Carpenter and Gordy), one assistant professor (Smith), and three instructors.
 The following year, Lothar Nordheim returned from his work at Oak Ridge and Henry Newson was hired, which gave the department the beginnings of a program in nuclear physics.
 In the late 1940's Eugene Greuling and Harold Lewis were added to the faculty.
 Fritz London, at Duke in the Chemistry Department since the 1930's, whose work overlapped with basic physics research, received a joint appointment in Physics.
 In 1951, Eugen Merzbacher held a visiting appointment to fill in while Lothar Nordheim was on leave at Los Alamos to work with Edward Teller on new weapons development.